akka/akka-http/docs/src/main/paradox/scala/http/client-side/websocket-support.md

 ## Message

-Messages sent and received over a WebSocket can be either `TextMessage` s or `BinaryMessage` s and each of those has two subtypes `Strict` (all data in one chunk) or `Streamed`.
+Messages sent and received over a WebSocket can be either @unidoc[TextMessage] s or @unidoc[BinaryMessage] s and each of those has two subtypes `Strict` (all data in one chunk) or `Streamed`.
 In typical applications messages will be `Strict` as
 WebSockets are usually deployed to communicate using small messages not stream data, the protocol does however allow this (by not marking the first fragment as final, as described in [RFC 6455 section 5.2](https://tools.ietf.org/html/rfc6455#section-5.2)).